Adna Chaffee: Early life and Civil War

 Chaffee was born in Orwell, Ohio.
-When the American Civil War broke out in July 1861, Chaffee enlisted in the Union Army as a private in the U.S. 6th Cavalry Regiment.
+When the American Civil War broke out in July 1861, Chaffee joined the U.S. 6th Cavalry Regiment.
 In 1862, Chaffee was promoted to sergeant and took part in the Peninsular Campaign and the Battle of Antietam.
 In September of that year he was made the first sergeant of Company K. He was commissioned as a second lieutenant in May 1863.
-His 6th Cavalry, on detached service from General John Buford's 1st Union Cavalry Division, though outnumbered attacked a Confederate Cavalry regiment at Fairfield, Pennsylvania, just outside Gettysburg on July 3, 1863 (source, Wittenberg, Eric: Gettysburg: Forgotten Cavalry Actions).
-In the ensuing action he was wounded and briefly held a prisoner of the Confederates.
+His 6th Cavalry, on detached service from General John Buford's 1st Union Cavalry Division, though outnumbered, attacked a Confederate Cavalry regiment at Fairfield, Pennsylvania, just outside Gettysburg on July 3, 1863 (source, Wittenberg, Eric: Gettysburg: Forgotten Cavalry Actions).
+In the ensuing action, he was wounded and briefly held a prisoner by the Confederates.
 He served with the 6th Cavalry for the remainder of the war, being twice wounded.
 In February 1865, he was promoted to first lieutenant.
 For his "gallant and meritorious" actions in the Battle of Dinwiddie Court House he was brevetted captain.

 After the war, Chaffee became a member of the Military Order of the Loyal Legion of the United States.

 Indian Wars

 Chaffee decided to remain with the army after the war.
 He was posted to the western frontier, and was promoted to captain of Regulars in October 1867.
 For the next thirty years he served in the Indian Wars, fighting the Central Plains and Southwestern tribes.
 In 1868, he was brevetted major for his actions at Paint Creek, Texas.
-In the following years he engaged the Indians many times, most notably at Red River, Texas, in 1874, and Big Dry Wash, Arizona, in 1882, for which he was brevetted lieutenant colonel.
+In the following years, he engaged the Native Americans many times, most notably at Red River, Texas, in 1874, and Big Dry Wash, Arizona Territory, in 1882, for which he was brevetted lieutenant colonel.

-In July 1888 he was promoted to major and transferred to the 9th Cavalry.
+In July 1888, he was promoted to major and transferred to the 9th Cavalry.
 From 1894 to 1896, he was an instructor of tactics at the Army's Infantry and Cavalry School at Fort Leavenworth.
 In June 1897 he was promoted to colonel and transferred to the 3rd Cavalry, where he served as commandant of the Cavalry School at Fort Riley until 1898.